Liftric/translationFrontend/README.md

 ## Environment variables

-You need to specify the following environment variables to get this project running (also for development):
+You need to specify the following environment variables to get this project running, they're stored in the .env files:

-* REACT_APP_BACKEND_URL (for development use "http://localhost:8080")
+* REACT_APP_BACKEND_URL (for development use "http://localhost:8080" and for production "/api" is used)

 ## Available Scripts